-The Fast Cash Club is another one of those hypie Clickbank products that comes across as being all sizzle and no steak on the surface.
+Sadly, it’s another one of those hypie Clickbank products that come across as being all sizzle and no steak on the surface.

 Name: Fast Cash Club (FCC).

 My Score: 2/10.

 Fast Cash Club is nothing more than your typical “get-rich-quick” garbage intended to make the creator richer instead of you.